Liover Peguero Preview, Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks fifth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins have a 4.31 team ERA that ranks 18th among all league pitching staffs.
+- The Marlins have a 4.30 team ERA that ranks 16th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 191 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Marlins pitchers combine to rank 15th in baseball in home runs allowed (191 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.